-We must include a special mention for gated snares, as used by Peter Gabriel, Phil Collins, and eventually everybody else.
+We must include a special mention to gated snares at this point, as used by Peter Gabriel, Phil Collins, and eventually everybody else.
 Take your initial snare part, and add a reverb plugin, ideally with a longer hall-type tail, then a noise gate to cut that tail off.
-Still weirdly cool.

 3. SH-101 bass